 Ethik-Zentrum der Universität Zürich

 Professor Amesbury works on ethical and political questions having to do with religion in the modern world.
 His current book project, Secular State and Religious Nation (under contract with Columbia University Press), examines political uses of the secular-religious distinction in contemporary American culture.
 Prof. Amesbury serves on the steering committees of both the American Academy of Religion’s Religion and Politics Section and Law, Religion, and Culture Group and chairs the AAR’s Awards for Excellence in the Study of Religion.
-Until 2012 he was Associate Professor of Ethics and convener of the ethics program at Claremont School of Theology in California, USA.

 - Religion and political thought